opencitations/metadata/development/02/glossary-of-terms.md

 ## Sentence
 An expression in natural language forming a single grammatical unit.

+## Contains
+The hierarchical relation between elements, e.g. between a list of pointers and each single pointer included in the list.

+## Has part
+The hierarchical relation between contents, e.g. texts and bibliographic references.

 ## Has context
 The textual context (e.g. a sentence or a paragraph) of a particular in-text reference pointer, this context typically providing the rhetorical motivation for the existence of that citation.